-The remainder of this page describes a project that classmates undertook several years ago, a precursor to ClassACT HR79 and a case study of what we can accomplish when we work together.
+Several years ago classmates undertook a project that was a precursor to ClassACT HR79 and a case study of what we can accomplish when we work together.
 The panel at our 40th Reunion, The Future of Facts in a Post-Fact World: American Journalism at a Crossroad, grew out of the Initiative for Investigative Journalism.

 The Future of Facts in a Post-Fact World: American Journalism at a Crossroad.
 From left to right: Alix Freedman, David Sassoon, Amy Goodman, Dick Tofel, Joanne Kenen.

 In 2017, before we learned about the ClassACT efforts by the Class of 1973, members of our class joined forces to help support some of our trailblazing classmates in investigative journalism to pursue the values that Harvard helped instill in us over 40 years ago.
 This project, the HR79 Initiative for Investigative Journalism (IIJ), shows how some of our classmates have already worked together to effect positive change.

 As many attendees of our 35th Reunion observed, that reunion generated a strong sense of community and a recognition that we're compassionate and thoughtful people who admire the search for truth and the free flow of ideas supported by facts, even when we disagree on their interpretation.
 Some of us continued our reunion conversations about our challenging times and how we could help address them.
 These discussions led us to focus on the future of a free press.
 It seemed to us to be a fundamental attribute of democracy, an idea that transcends political differences and worthy of our collective effort to protect.
 This cornerstone of our democracy has been under attack, with accusations that the media is "the enemy of the people" and with attempts to blur the lines between "fake news" and facts.